2025 Canadian wildfires: International

 Firefighters in Alberta holding Costa Rican and Canadian flags.

 World Central Kitchen dispatched a relief team to Winnipeg on May 31.

 Hundreds of international firefighters were deployed to combat wildfires.
 On May 30, firefighters from Oregon and Idaho deployed to Alberta to aid in battling wildfires there.
 The United States Department of Agriculture announced on May 31 it was mobilizing over 150 firefighters and support personnel and sending a water bomber as well as firefighting equipment.
 Australia sent 96 personnel for five weeks on June 10.
 New Zealand sent a crew of seven specialists in early July and Minister of Internal Affairs Brooke van Velden stated a larger task force would likely follow.
 Costa Rica sent a contingent to Alberta in June.
-Firefighters and specialists from Mexico and Australia were scheduled to arrive in Thomson, Manitoba in mid-July.
+Firefighters and specialists from Mexico and Australia were scheduled to arrive in Thompson, Manitoba in mid-July.
 The United States Forest Service deployed about 700 firefighters to Canada by mid-August, but those were later redeployed within the US to deal with their own wildfires.

 The 51st G7 summit took place in Kananaskis, Alberta on June 16–17.
 Leaders at the summit agreed to the Kananaskis Wildfire Charter, pledging co-operation on wildfire management, prevention, research collaboration, and other aspects between the G7 members as well as Australia, India, Mexico, South Korea, and South Africa.
 The agreement was noted for not mentioning climate change, possibly to placate U.S. President Donald Trump, who had recently moved to dismantle American efforts to address climate change.

 Six Republican members of the American House of Representatives wrote a letter to Canadian ambassador Kirsten Hillman complaining about the smoke ruining their constituents' summer and blamed Canadian authorities for "a lack of active forest management".
 The letter was widely denounced in Canada, with Manitoba premier Wab Kinew calling the lawmakers "ambulance chasers".
 Other Republican lawmakers varyingly condemned the Canadian government responses to wildfires, sent a letter to prime minister Mark Carney, and filed a formal complaint with the U.S. Environmental Protection Agency (EPA).
 Kinew criticized the lawmakers as "attention-seeking" and stated gratitude for American firefighters.
-The exchanges came amid tensions from the ongoing trade war.
+The exchanges came amid tensions from the concurrent trade war.
 The complaints were noted by wildfire experts and some American Democrats for not mentioning climate change—the key driver of the fires' severity—and that the sheer scale of the heat waves and fires precluded a solution of simply extinguishing them.